Submit An Article to The Smart Runner

 Most members would not be classed as elite runners as times would be over 3hrs for a full marathon.
 We class elite athletes as those achieving sub 3:00:00 marathon time and sub 1:20:00 half marathon.

 Topics You Should Write About

-We like to cover a number of topics on the blog, all of which are relevant and closely related to Marathon Running.
-Here’s some of the topics we like to cover.
+We like to cover several topics on the blog, all of which are relevant and closely related to Marathon Running.
+Here’s some topics we like to cover.